mattermost/mattermost-cloud-monitoring/README.md

 #### Thanos Querier:
 - Deployed in each provisioning cluster to query metrics from each Prometheus operator sidecar.
-- Deployed in the Command and Control cluster to query the Command and Control cluster Prometheus opeator sidecar, all the provisioning clusters Thanos queries and the metrics storage bucket
+- Deployed in the Command and Control cluster to query the Command and Control cluster Prometheus operator sidecar, all the provisioning clusters Thanos queries and the metrics storage bucket

 #### Thanos Compactor:
 - Applies compaction procedure to block data stored in S3